tracel-ai/burn/burn-book/src/basic-workflow/backend.md

 In this example, we use the `WgpuBackend` which is compatible with any operating system and will use the GPU.
 For other options, see the Burn README.
-This backend type takes the graphics api, the float type and the int type as generic argument that will be used during the training.
+This backend type takes the graphics api, the float type and the int type as generic arguments that will be used during the training.
 By leaving the graphics API as `AutoGraphicsApi`, it should automatically use an API available on your machine.
 The autodiff backend is simply the same backend, wrapped within the `ADBackendDecorator` struct which imparts differentiability to any backend.